drhsqlite/fossil-mirror/www/backoffice.md

 documentation for details.

 The backoffice processes run manually using the "fossil backoffice" command do not normally use a lease.
-That means that you run the "fossil backoffice" command with --poll and you forget to disable automatic backoffice by setting the "backoffice-disable" flag, then you might have one backoffice running due command and another due to a webpage access, both at the same time.
+That means that if you run the "fossil backoffice" command with --poll and you forget to disable automatic backoffice by setting the "backoffice-disable" flag, then you might have one backoffice running due to a command and another due to a webpage access, both at the same time.
 This is harmless.
 The only downside is that it uses extra CPU time.